vnwnv/duim/README.md

 # DUIM Script
-Downloader and UI Install and Mangement All in One Script
+Downloader and UI Install and Mangement All in One Bash Script!

+~~Why not Python? idn~~

 ## Status
 In development